Results of Our Work

 Charitable Giving & Probono Work

-Because of our clients, we are fortunate to be in a position to contribute our time and money to where we believe it is most needed.
+Because of my clients, we are fortunate to be in a position to contribute our time and money to where we believe it is most needed.
 We are working towards donating a minimum of 10% of our annual revenue and a minimum of 5% of our time to 501(c)(3)-designated charitable organizations that serve underserved and underrepresented populations.

 Please take a look at the organizations and missions we support.